-Form / Height Height limit 8m

-Massing

-Adaptive Options Adaptive reuse of this area should be considered to tourism, events, accommodation or the like.
+Form / Massing Height Height limit 8m Adaptive Re-use Options Adaptive reuse of this area should be considered to ensure buildings do not fall into state of disrepair.
+Options to consider could include light industrial, tourism, events, accommodation or the like.